thaunghtike-share/thaunghtike-share.github.io/_posts/2022-1-19-gitlab-runner-autoscale.md

 <h1> Runner Manager (or) Bastion Host </h1>

-Runner manager is used to do scale in | scale out spot instances.
+Runner manager is used to do scale in (or) scale out spot instances.
 Firstly we should create a user who has Ec2 and S3 full access.
 I will use aws root user account in this demo.
 So, I will not create any IAM user.
 It's enough t2.small instance for runner manager.
 I already created an ec2 instance for manager.
 Let's check the instance.

 ```bash
 thaunghtikeoo@thaunghtikeoo:~$ aws ec2 describe-instances --query "Reservations[*].Instances[*].{name: Tags[?Key=='Name'] | [0].Value, instance_id: InstanceId, ip_address: PrivateIpAddress, state: State.Name}" --output table